 It was crystal clear that I would never be happy as a lawyer.
 The alternative, however, was insane to everyone.
-In other’s eyes, I was successful and secure, had invested 21 years in school career and six figures of debt into this career, and as an attorney I had “earned respect” in my community.
-To throw it all away would, in all senses of the word, be crazy.
-After all, it is “normal” in our society to tolerate the inconvenience of work in our society.
-I could not explain that if I continued to do this, my life felt pointless and empty.
+In their eyes, I was successful and secure, had invested 21 years in school and six figures of debt into this career, and as an attorney I had “earned respect” in my community.
+To throw it all away was, in all senses of the word, crazy.
+After all, it is “normal” in our society to tolerate the inconvenience of work.
+However, because this is such a fundamental philosophy in our society, one that no one dares question, I could not explain that if I continued on this path, everything in my life felt pointless and empty.

 If I could achieve a career in one of the most challenging professions in the world, something I didn’t care about, then… how far could I go in something I had intense passion for?
 What sort of obstacles could I overcome if every fiber of my being desired it?

 Let there be no doubt about it, I had no resources, no experience, and no plan.

 I had no experience being an “explorer,” was fully in debt to the tune of a mortgage, and had no idea how to make any money.
 Thanks to my job, I was able to save a couple thousand dollars – and I would stretch that for an impossible two years before I saw any money coming in.
 However, in the time until now, I learned that money is not what this was about.
 My goal was to explore, to travel to new destinations and learn about them.

 This was my education for the future.
 It’s interesting to note here that when you are pursuing a traditional career everyone understands the process of taking four years preparing for it.
 At the same time, when pursuing something non-traditional there is an almost immediate expectation of results.
 This pressure can be debilitating, especially when you are genuinely doing everything in your power to stabilize.
 And it is only now, four years later, that I feel I am getting a sense of how I can be a benefit to the programs and destinations I have been able to reach.